Env:

 Discussion:

 This can be useful when passing Env parameters as args to a Synth.
 Note that the maximum number of segments is fixed and cannot be changed once embedded in a SynthDef.
-Trying to set an Env with more segments than then this may result in other args being unexpectedly set.
+Trying to set an Env with more segments than this may result in other args being unexpectedly set.

 Env.shapeNames